Find The Saint

 His Death

-While visiting a Carmelite monastery at Bordeaux, France, Simon died on May 16, 1265, at the age of 100.
+While visiting a Carmelite monastery in Bordeaux, France, Simon died on May 16, 1265, at the age of 100.
 His skull was transferred to the Carmelite friary in Aylesford, England in 1951.
 While never officially canonized, Simon has been venerated as a saint by the Carmelites since 1564.
 Pope John Paul II addressed the Carmelite family in 2001 on the occasion of the 750th anniversary of the bestowal of the Scapular, he said that

 “Over time this rich Marian heritage of Carmel has become, through the spread of the Holy Scapular devotion, a treasure for the whole Church.
 By its simplicity, its anthropological value and its relationship to Mary’s role in regard to the Church and humanity, this devotion was so deeply and widely accepted by the People of God that it came to be expressed in the memorial of 16 July on the liturgical calendar of the universal Church,” the Feast of Our Lady of Mount Carmel.”